mattiash/node-dns/README.md

 ### Example Client

-Lookup any records available for the domain `lsong.org`.
+Lookup A records available for the `google.com`.

 ```js
 const DNS = require('dns2');